vvasylkovskyi/vvasylkovskyi-portfolio/blog-content/ready/terraform-state-in-s3-dynamodb-backend.md

 I've been writing quite a bit of infrastructure as code using Terraform recently, and I've noticed an important behavior.
 Whenever I run terraform apply, the changes are applied to the cloud (AWS, in my case).
 However, if I switch to a different laptop and pull the code repository, I can't run terraform apply there—the Terraform state isn't synchronized across machines.

-As you may have noticed, each time Terraform applies changes, it updates the terraform.tfstate file, which contains a JSON representation of the current infrastructure state.
+As you may have noticed, each time Terraform applies changes, it updates the terraform.`tfstate` file, which contains a JSON representation of the current infrastructure state.
 By default, this file is stored locally.
 To collaborate effectively with teammates—or, as in my case, to work across multiple laptops—we need to store the Terraform state in a shared location.
 In other words, the key to solving our problem is to find a reliable way to share Terraform state.

 ## Pre-requisites